StanDoherty/acm-sigdoc-tc/activities_primers_intro-structure.md

 For modular, topic-based writing, DocBook has been superseded by its OASIS cousin the [Darwin Information Typing Architecture](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=dita "Darwin Information Typing Architecture") (DITA).
 What DITA brings to the party are:

-* *Topic types*: Separate DTDs for concept, reference, and task information
+* *Topic types*: Separate DTDs for concept, reference, and task information.
-* *Maps*: A document that assembles and organizes the separate topics
+* *Maps*: A document that assembles and organizes the separate topics.
-* *Inheritance*: Within maps and topics, objects lower in the hierarchy inherit settings defined in higher levels.
+* *Inheritance*: Within maps and topics, objects lower in the hierarchy inherit settings defined at higher levels.
-* *Conditional assembly*: Filtering attributes can be set to include or exclude content according to filtering profiles
+* *Conditional assembly*: Filtering attributes can be set to include or exclude content according to filtering profiles.
 * *Semantic markup*: Element names described their content, for example ``<menuitem>`` instead of ``<b>``.
 * *Content reuse mechanisms*: Content can be included by reference using multiple techniques.
 * *Specialization*: Existing elements can be constrained or refactored into new elements.

 In the context of our discussion, what makes DITA interesting is that it does not limit the number of topic DTDs that you use in one publication.
-I can make my 10 definitions consistent across my publication by using 10 concept topics (``concept.dtd``) while making my 200 procedures consistent by using the task topics (``task.dtd``).
+I can make my 10 definitions consistent across my publication by using 10 concept topics (``concept.dtd``) while making my 200 procedures consistent by using task topics (``task.dtd``).
 Furthermore, I can customize these out-of-the-box topic types to create DTDs that address my company-specific requirements.

 * Generic topic
 	* ``<!DOCTYPE topic PUBLIC "-//OASIS//DTD DITA Topic//EN" "topic.dtd">``